 - In one short story, a boy thinks he's dying of a fever, having heard that you can't live with one much more than 40 degrees, and he has one that's over 100.
 His father points out the difference between Celsius (the former) and Fahrenheit (the latter), comparing it to miles and kilometers.
 Justified, considering that the boy is young enough to not know.

-- An in-Universe example in Hitchhikers Guide To The Galaxy 1 concerns the unfortunate fate of the combined battlefleets of the Vl'hurgs and G'Gugvunts, sent out to annihilate humanity after it is discovered exactly who it was who started the terrible war between them.
+- An in-Universe example in the first book of the The Hitchhiker's Guide to the Galaxy series concerns the unfortunate fate of the combined battlefleets of the Vl'hurgs and G'Gugvunts, sent out to annihilate humanity after it is discovered exactly who it was who started the terrible war between them.
 Unfortunately, due to a terrible miscalculation of scale, the thousands of horribly beweaponed warships were swallowed by a small dog.

 - Exaggerated in Dave Barry Slept Here, which gives the distance of West Berlin behind the Iron Curtain as "120 miles (325 kilograms) (30936.54 hectares) (2,342,424,323.3432 millipedes)."
 That's one unit of distance, one unit of mass, one unit of area, and one class of arthropod.